-‘ Don’t forget the prayer times!
-Everything in Saudi closes for prayer, for around 15-30 minutes, depending on the store and how eager the employees are to return to their posts.
+Don’t forget the prayer times!
+Everything in Saudi closes for prayer for around 15-30 minutes.
+The length of the closure time depends on the store and how eager the employees are to return to their posts.

 To avoid zahma which means traffic, never shop on weekend evenings.
 Worst times for crowds are on weekends starting after Maghrib prayer to around 11pm.
 Fridays the stores will start to have lots of people earlier, around 3-4 pm (Asr prayer).
 Due to the crowds, traffic jams in parking lots and getting “stuck” inside the store during prayer times, a quick grocery shopping spree might turn into a 3 hour ordeal.
 Add another hour or two to get there and back and you’re looking at a 4 hour grocery shopping trip.

 The largest stores are open until 12am-2 am.
 It’s much nicer to go shopping late at night if you have the chance, or an early weekday morning.
 Some stores are even open 24hrs a day, like Hyperpanda on Takhasusi road.
 There’s even one infamous store on exit 20 which is open 25 hours a day.
 Imagine that, an extra hour for shopping!